-Tokyo is one of the most visited cities in the world with over 12 million tourists each year.
-Yet there’s still a lot of hidden gems many people never get to see.
-Here are Culture Trip’s top seven recommendations for guided tours to help you maximise your trip to Tokyo.
+Tokyo is one of the most visited cities in the world with around 30 million people now visiting each year.
+Yet there’s still a lot of unique experiences that will take you away from the well-trodden tourist trails.
+Here are Culture Trip’s top seven recommendations for guided tours to help you make your trip to Tokyo truly special.

 Tokyo is a city that embraces subcultures and the spiritual in equal measure.
 This tour of contrastsstarts with a trip to the serene Meiji Jingu shrine, shrouded by evergreen broadleaf trees.
 It’s just a stone’s throw away from the legendary Harajuku, home to many of Tokyo’s weird and wonderful subcultures.
 Its famous Takeshita street is a feast for the senses, full of technicoloured clothing shops and dessert stalls.
 If you’re lucky you’ll catch a glimpse of groups of young people dressed head to toe in kawaii fashion.
 From here, it’s on to electronic city Akihabara: home to everything otaku and tech.
 Find great bargains at electronic shops and discover the latest manga in the seven-storey-high otaku emporiums.